Southwell, Nottinghamshire

-Southwell (/ˈsaʊθwəl, -wɛl/ SOWTH-wəl-,_--wel, /ˈsʌðəl/ SUDH-əl) is a minster and market town, and a civil parish, in the district of Newark and Sherwood in Nottinghamshire, England.
-It is home to the grade-I listed Southwell Minster, the cathedral of the Anglican Diocese of Southwell and Nottingham.
+Southwell (/ˈsaʊθwəl, -wɛl/ SOWTH-wəl-,_--wel, /ˈsʌðəl/ SUDH-əl) is a minster and market town, and a civil parish, in the district of Newark and Sherwood, in Nottinghamshire, England.
+It is home to Southwell Minster, a grade-I listed structure and the cathedral of the Anglican Diocese of Southwell and Nottingham.
 The population of the town was recorded at 7,491 in the 2021 census.

 History

-Etymology
+Toponymy

 The origin of the name is unclear.
 Several sites claim to be the original "well", notably at GR where a plaque has been placed; in the Admiral Rodney pub; on the south side of the Minster, known as Lady Well in the 19th century; and one by the cloisters called Holy Well.
-Norwell, 8 mi northeast, may support the idea of a pair of "south" and "north" wells, although no wells are known to exist.
-There was a complex relationship with the two, Norwell being owned by and contributing to the Prebends of Southwell, the place name possibly given to help distinguish this.
+Norwell, 8 mi north-east, may support the idea of a pair of "south" and "north" wells, although no wells are known to exist.
+There was a complex relationship with the two; Norwell being owned by and contributing to the Prebends of Southwell, the place name possibly given to help distinguish this.

-In most of Nottinghamshire, Southwell is pronounced SUH-thull, with a voiced "th" and a silent "w".
+In most of Nottinghamshire, Southwell is pronounced "SUH-thull", with a voiced "th" and a silent "w".
 Southwell's own residents tend to pronounce it as it is spelt.